saadx/Airline-bookings/README.md

 # Airline-bookings
-Displays options to reserve or cancel a seat, display a seating chart or quit booking window.
+Displays options to reserve or cancel a seat, display a seating chart with several options.
 Takes more input if needed, does the processing and displays the results.